ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Inspector Parameters

+ * **Clip On Near Touch:** Denotes the audio clip to use to rumble the controller on near touch.
+ * **Strength On Near Touch:** Denotes how strong the rumble in the controller will be on near touch.
+ * **Duration On Near Touch:** Denotes how long the rumble in the controller will last on near touch.
+ * **Interval On Near Touch:** Denotes interval betweens rumble in the controller on near touch.
  * **Clip On Touch:** Denotes the audio clip to use to rumble the controller on touch.
  * **Strength On Touch:** Denotes how strong the rumble in the controller will be on touch.
  * **Duration On Touch:** Denotes how long the rumble in the controller will last on touch.